SexChrLab/XYalign/README.md

 conda create -n xyalign_env python=2.7 pysam pybedtools numpy pandas matplotlib seaborn platypus-variant bwa bbmap samtools
 ```
-This will work on Linux machines.
-As of right now, bioconda won't install platypus on Macs, so Mac users will have to replace the final command with
+This will work in within a Linux operating system.
+As of right now, bioconda won't install platypus on Macs, so Mac users will have to replace the final command with:
 ```
 conda create -n xyalign_env python=2.7 pysam pybedtools numpy pandas matplotlib seaborn bwa bbmap samtools
 ```